 Elgato Green Screen – The Collapsible Option

-The Elgato Green Screen is unique option simply because it comes with it’s own built in stand that is also collapsible for when not in use.
-You take it out, expand it, the material is held tight so their are no wrinkles and then you can put it away when done.
+The Elgato Green Screen is a unique option simply because it comes with a built-in stand that is also collapsible when not in use.
+You take it out, expand it, the material is held tight so there are no wrinkles, and then you can put it away when done.

-This option is a bit more expensive than we would like, but it works really well.
-You just take it out, extend the screen up and everything locks into place.
-Then when done, it collapses and you can put it away.
+This option is a bit more expensive than we would like, but it works well.
+You take it out, extend the screen, and everything locks.
+Then when done, it collapses, and you can put it away.

-The case it’s store in is aluminum so it’s built to last and overall it’s just easy to take out and put away.
-The advantage of this setup is you never need to worry about wrinkles, creases or storage.
+The case it’s stored in is aluminum, so it’s built to last, and overall it’s just easy to take out and put away.
+The advantage of this setup is you never need to worry about wrinkles, creases, or storage.

 Pros: